amorist/awesome/README.md

 - [OpenDroneMap/ODM](https://github.com/OpenDroneMap/ODM) - A command line toolkit to generate maps, point clouds, 3D models and DEMs from drone, balloon or kite images. 📷
 - [vishnubob/wait-for-it](https://github.com/vishnubob/wait-for-it) - Pure bash script to test and wait on the availability of a TCP host and port
 - [obsei/obsei](https://github.com/obsei/obsei) - Obsei is a low code AI powered automation tool.
 It can be used in various business flows like social listening, AI based alerting, brand image analysis, comparative study and more .
-- [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - Data integration platform for ELT pipelines from APIs, databases & files to warehouses & lakes.
+- [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - The leading data integration platform for ETL / ELT data pipelines from APIs, databases & files to data warehouses, data lakes & data lakehouses.
+Both self-hosted and Cloud-hosted.
 - [jeffknupp/sandman2](https://github.com/jeffknupp/sandman2) - Automatically generate a RESTful API service for your legacy database.
 No code required!
 - [simonw/datasette](https://github.com/simonw/datasette) - An open source multi-tool for exploring and publishing data
 - [bram2w/baserow](https://github.com/bram2w/baserow) - The official repository is hosted on https://gitlab.com/bramw/baserow.
 Baserow is an open source no-code database tool and Airtable alternative.